zeebe-io/enhancements/ZEP008-hot-backup.md

 ##### Rationale for restore process
 The backup should contain the snapshot and the log until the checkpoint position.
 However, while taking the backup, raft will be writing new entries to the log concurrently.
 To simplify taking the backup, we include extra entries in the backup.
 Instead, during restore we will fix it by deleting all entries that should not be in the backup.

-However, after deleting the entries, according to StreamProcessor lastCheckpointId = backupId - 1.
-This is not correct, as it may trigger another backup with the same backupId.
-To prevent this, we write a new command restore backupId.
-This way, StreamProcessor on processing this command can just update the state and set lastcheckpointId = backupId.
+After restoring from backup X, the last record in the log stream is `checkpoint:create X`.
+After restoring, StreamProcessor when processing this records updates the `checkpointId` and `checkpointPosition` correctly. and trigger the backup.
+However, this is ok because we skip taking a new backup in `BackupActor` if there is already a backup.

 ## Compatibility

 The solution introduce new records and add new fields to existing records.
 This must be done in a backward compatible way.
 This is possible as we use SBE for encoding records.
+The details of this is left to implementation phase.

 ## Testing